18paulb/316Instructions/README.md

 2b.
 Replace `Name` with your name

 2c.
-In the CSS section (on the right), find the following code:
+Find the following code in the CSS section (on the right):
    ```
    .box {
     font-size: 10px;